(updated March 2025)

-1. ADOPTION OF TREATIES; APPLICATION TO NATIONALS
+1. SCOPE OF AGREEMENT; APPLICATION TO NATIONALS

-The States Parties agree to adopt and be bound by this Agreement, the Treaty On Principles Governing The Activities Of States In The Exploration And Use Of Outer Space, Including The Moon And Other Celestial Bodies (“Outer Space Treaty”), the Convention On Registration Of Objects Launched Into Outer Space (“Registration Convention”), the Convention On International Liability For Damage Caused By Space Objects (”Liability Convention”), and the Agreement On The Rescue Of Astronauts, The Return Of Astronauts And The Return Of Objects Launched Into Outer Space (“Rescue/Return Agreement”) (collectively the “Treaties”), and to assure that all national activities are carried out in conformity with the provisions set forth in this Agreement and the Treaties.
+The States Parties agree to adopt this Agreement and the Treaty On Principles Governing The Activities Of States In The Exploration And Use Of Outer Space, Including The Moon And Other Celestial Bodies (“Outer Space Treaty”), the Convention On Registration Of Objects Launched Into Outer Space, the Convention On International Liability For Damage Caused By Space Objects, and the Agreement On The Rescue Of Astronauts, The Return Of Astronauts And The Return Of Objects Launched Into Outer Space (collectively “Treaties”), and to ensure that all national activities, including those by non-governmental entities, are carried out in conformity with the provisions set forth in this Agreement and the Treaties.

 2. UTILIZATION OF RESOURCES; ACCESS

 The States Parties agree that any entity whose activity is authorized and supervised by a State Party shall have the right to utilize resources at the location of the activity.
 Utilization of resources shall include but is not limited to: (a) the collection/extraction of materials, and (b) the use of land, including surface and subsurface locations, for any public or private activity.
 The States Parties agree to be guided by the principles of open access, nonappropriation, and due regard as established by the Outer Space Treaty.
 Access to resources shall be shared.
 All space resource activity shall be conducted in such a manner so that other parties can safely access the same resources.
+Any activity that has the potential to deplete a resource shall be subject to additional consultation.

 3. OWNERSHIP OF RESOURCES; NATIONAL LAWS